ikhvorost/ReactBridge/README.md

 > **Note**
 > If you do not specify a name, the JavaScript module name will match the Swift class name.

-The native module can then be accessed in JavaScript like this:
+Now the native module can then be accessed in JavaScript like this:

 ``` js
 import { NativeModules } from 'react-native';